joshjung/backstage/docs/features/techdocs/configuration.md

 ---
 id: configuration
-title: TechDocs Configuration Options
+title: TechDocs Configuration
 # prettier-ignore
 description: Reference documentation for configuring TechDocs using app-config.yaml
 ---

-Using the `app-config.yaml` in the Backstage app, you can configure TechDocs using several options.
-This page serves as a reference to all the available configuration options for TechDocs.
+Using the `app-config.*.yaml` in the Backstage app, you can configure TechDocs using the following options:

 ```yaml
 # File: app-config.yaml